mchav/dataframe/test_coverage.md

 * applyWhere
   - Applies function when target column criteria is met
   - When criterion column doesn't exist throw an error.
+  - When target column doesn't exist throw an error.
+  - When the type of the criterion column doesn't exist throw an error.
+DONE
-  - When the type of the target column doesn't exit throw an error.
+  - When the type of the target column doesn't exist throw an error.
+DONE
+  - When the criterion function has the wrong type throw an error.
+DONE
-  - When the function has the wrong type throw an error.
+  - When the target function has the wrong type throw an error.
+DONE

 * derive
   - Applies function to given column and adds it to alias.